 Apply for grants

-There are a variety of grants available to help people financially through their fertility journey, and you can use our Find a Grant tool to see what options are available in your state.
+There are a variety of grants available to help people financially through their fertility journey.
 Don’t be afraid to put yourself out there!

 Bross tells us that, sometimes, he's surprised how few people apply for certain grants.
 Your odds of getting one could be higher than you think.